 Read our full Flash Point: Fire Rescue review

-T.I.M.E Stories is a one-of-a-kind experience and it’s not surprising at all that it was one of the biggest hits of 2015.
+T.I.M.E Stories is a one-of-a-kind time traveling experience and it’s not surprising at all that it was one of the biggest hits of 2015.
 The stories are great, the artwork is amazing, and it has a unique cooperative aspect to it.
-It might not be in our top 10 right now, but we probably look forward to T.I.M.E.
-Stories expansions more than any other game.
+It might not be in our top 10 right now, but it definitely could move up if they make more great T.I.M.E.
+Stories expansions in the future.

 Read our full T.I.M.E Stories review